AyushVishwakarma0410/Airline-Management-System/README.md

 10. Run the application starting from Login.java.

-#  Login Credentials
+#  Login Credentials and Database Script
-Ensure the login table in your MySQL DB has valid test credentials (username and password).
+*Ensure the login table in your MySQL DB has valid test credentials (username and password).*

-Database Setup (SQL Script)
+## Database Setup (SQL Script)
-sql
-Copy
-Edit

 CREATE DATABASE airline;
 USE airline;